 Who should take this class?

-Our online RCRA hazardous waste generator course is designed to provide vital information to anyone who handles or manages hazardous waste while at work.
-This includes waste generators, supervisors, contractors, hazardous waste specialists and environmental compliance professionals.
+Our online RCRA hazardous waste generator course provides essential knowledge to workers who manage or handle hazardous waste.
+This includes supervisors, specialists, waste generators, contractors and environmental compliance professionals.

 Please note that this training course only covers requirements for 49 U.S. states.
-If you are a hazardous waste generator in the state of California, your requirements are different, and you need our California Hazardous Waste Generator course #1398 instead.
+If you are a hazardous waste generator in California, your requirements differ, and you need our California Hazardous Waste Generator course #1398 instead.

 Industries That Require This Course